King Lizard

 King Lizard was a four-piece rock band from London, England.

 Biography

 The band first formed in 2002, and after extensive line-up changes, took its final form in 2010.

 Lead singer Flash Roxx started the band at age 19.
-Sky London became the band's drummer after original one left.
+Sky London became the band's drummer after the original one left.
 Israeli guitarist Niro Knox, who was in a band called Skintight Jaguars, then joined.
 Last to join the band was bassist Alice Rain, who came from Rome to London to find a band.
 In 2010, Lee Benz replaced Alice Rain on bass, and Moyano El Buffalo replaced Sky London on drums.